kdz/kdz.github.io/README.md

 # Kelsey DSouza's github-based home page

-Given time, I hope to use [Elm](http://elm-lang.org) to make this landing page more interactive, include some demos, etc.
+Given time, I hope to use [Elm](http://elm-lang.org) to make this landing page more interactive, include some more demos, etc.

-Some initial notes to self:
+Some initial notes to future-me:
 - The repo name **has** to be kdz.github.io (same as public URL)
 - A single index.html file is what is initially displayed
     - It can be static, or Elm-generated, or anything else